 - The Fellowship must be undertaken on a fulltime basis.
 A limit of 1 hour teaching per week is allowed.
 The funding arrangement can be designed as a teaching buy-out in agreement with your University or research organisation.

 - Applications from PhD candidates will not be considered.
 ‘Early to mid-career’ is defined as within 10 years of completion of a PhD at the time of application; however career breaks can be taken into account and should be made clear in the CV.

 Value of Award:

 - Funding available for this project is subject to a maximum £60,000 for the entire period.
 Funding requests cannot exceed this amount.

 - All budgets must not allocate more than 20% of direct costs to overheads.
 Per diems will not be permitted under the REACH funding agreement but travel costs will be covered such as accommodation, food and others as per REACH guideline.

-How to Apply: Please read carefully our Guidance Notes which include information on the Fellowship, on the application process, and on our evaluation criteria.
-You will need to fill in the Application Form and Declaration from your host institution.
+How to Apply: Please read carefully the Guidance Notes which include information on the Fellowship, on the application process, and on the evaluation criteria.

 The following documents will be required as part of your proposal: